kelbert2/JavaNuggets/Notes.md

      * Min height/levels for n Nodes: log(n+1) for log base 2
      * Min levels for L leaves: log(L)+1
      * Full binary tree (0-2 children): leaf nodes = internal nodes + 1
-     * Complete binary trees mean all levels are completely filled except, possibly, the last level that has all keys as left as possible.
+     * Complete binary trees mean all levels are completely filled except, possibly, the last lev el that has all keys as left as possible.

 ##### Binary Search Trees
+Relative ordering and quick insert time

 Ordered children.
 Example: all left descendents <= _n_ are less than all right descendents for each parent node of value _n_.
 Can also define by having all duplicates on one side or the other, or no duplicates at all